-Planning Commission FY 2016-2018 Budget - Proposed Work Program & Budget
+Historic Preservation Commission FY 2016-2018 Budget - Proposed Work Program & Budget

 Many of the Division's popular on-going programs, such as Pavement to Parks, streetscape and public realm plans, eco-district and sustainability planning, and Invest in Neighborhoods, are contained within the City of Neighborhoods initiative.
 The City of Neighborhoods initiative also includes the Division's recently formed Community Development team which will be working closely in several transitioning neighborhoods that are experiencing rapid social, economic and development change.
-Community Development specialists will serve as conduits and conveners from the Planning Department to these communities in understanding the local economic and development pressures while developing and implementing programs and policies that address issues of inclusivity/equity and the stabilization of neighborhoods for quality life-long living.
+Community Development to these communities in understanding the local economic and development pressures while developing and implementing programs and policies that address issues of inclusivity/equity and the stabilization of neighborhoods for quality life-long living.